 Fave Game(s): Silver, Colosseum/Gale of Darkness, Pokemon XY

-Fave Movie(s): Spell of the Unown, Rise of Darkrai
+Fave Movie(s): Spell of the Unown, The Power of Us, Rise of Darkrai

 Fave Series: Orange Islands, Master Quest, Battle Dimension, Chronicles, XY&Z